wtfplayer/redemption/README.md

 The "crash" script, that basically just makes a fake screen that makes it look like you're banned but you're really not. (good for trolling)

-Contact me on discord (**folixx**) or twitter (**zxfolix**) I honestly don't put effort on updating the readme, so this is probably what is gonna stay in the readme, useful information.
+Contact me on discord (**folixx**) or twitter (**zxfolix**) I honestly don't put effort on updating the readme, so don't expect me to add the info right away.

 # Script